Stock market today: A rebound for Nvidia has it back to masking losses for much of Wall Street

 NEW YORK (AP) — A rebound for Nvidia is helping keep U.S. indexes close to their records Tuesday.

-The S&P 500 was 0.2% higher in morning trading and edging closer to its all-time high set a week earlier.
-The rebound for Nvidia helped the Nasdaq composite climb 0.7% and head toward its first gain in four days.
-The Dow Jones Industrial Average, which doesn’t include Nvidia among its members, was a laggard and down 140 points, or 0.4%, as of 10:05 a.m.
+The S&P 500 was 0.3% higher in midday trading and edging closer to its all-time high set a week earlier.
+The rebound for Nvidia helped the Nasdaq composite jump 1.1% and head toward its first gain in four days.
+The Dow Jones Industrial Average, which doesn’t include Nvidia among its members, was a laggard and down 276 points, or 0.7%, as of 11:50 a.m.
 Eastern time.

-Nvidia was up 3.4% and on track to break a three-day losing streak where it lost nearly 13%, its worst such stretch since 2022.
-It's just one stock, but Nvidia has the power to swing the S&P 500 around because it's grown to become one of Wall Street's largest and most influential stocks.
+Nvidia was up 5.1% and on track to break a three-day losing streak where it had lost nearly 13%, its worst such stretch since 2022.
+It's just one stock, but Nvidia has the power to swing the S&P 500 because it's grown to become one of Wall Street's largest and most influential stocks.

 Voracious demand for Nvidia's chips to power artificial-intelligence applications have been a big reason for the U.S. stock market's run to records recently, even as the economy's growth slows under the weight of high interest rates.
 But the AI boom has been so frenzied that it's raised worries about a possible bubble in the stock market and too-high expectations among investors.